RIDE THE TOUR FEBRUARY 2-10, 2019. SUFFER SO THOSE AFFECTED BY PARKINSON'S DON'T HAVE TO.

 I understand that Sufferlandrians are always nice and supportive.
 Is that true?

 Yes.
+We're the friendliest batch of badasses this side of the Great Lactic Acid Sea.
 As Sufferlandrians, we believe in the values of PAIN, MISERY and AGONY as the path to HONOUR, GLORY and VICTORY.
 That path is different for everyone and we enthusiastically support anyone who chooses to go down it.
 We have zero-tolerance in our culture to bullying, being nasty, mean, abusive or unsupportive, denigrating anyone else's achievements or just generally being a jerk.
 If we see any of this, we will delete and ban without warning or questions.

 I can't do the Tour when it's scheduled.
 Can I ride it early and donate now?